Table Of Contents

 4. The architecture of Hoi An Japanese Covered Bridge

 The bridge has a unique roof and the two sides have a narrow corridor with seven wooden compartments for people can take a break.
 In addition, the bridge is made of ironwood.
-Moreover, the builder painted them with lacquer and sculpted with many intricate motifs in Vietnamese architecture
+Moreover, the builder painted them with lacquer and sculpted them with many intricate motifs in Vietnamese architecture

 From a far distance, the Japanese Covered Bridge has a soft curved shape, crossing the Hoai River.
 Furthermore, at two ends of the bridge, there are 2 couples of dogs and monkeys.
-To the old Japanese dogs and monkeys are loyal and protecting animals.
+To the old Japanese dogs and monkeys are loyal and protective animals.
 Moreover, in the middle of the bridge, they also set up an altar to worship the Northern God, the God will bring happiness and safety to the people.

-In 1719, Lord Nguyen Phuc Chu, when visiting Hoi An, he named the bridge as Lai Vien with peace wishes.
+In 1719, Lord Nguyen Phuc Chu, when visiting Hoi An, he named the bridge Lai Vien with peace wishes.
 Nowadays, three words are on a large board in front of the temple gate.